Colorado Springs Weather-Related Accident Attorneys

 - Snowy conditions: Snow or sleet can accumulate on the roof of the car, hide traffic signs and signals, and cause whiteout conditions in which visibility is dramatically reduced.

 - Icy conditions: Ice on the road can lead to a total loss of control of a vehicle.
 Drivers can hit a patch of ice and go into a spin.
 Black ice can be particularly dangerous, as it is not visible to drivers.

 - High winds: A high crosswind can rock a vehicle from side to side, creating a risk of loss of control.
 It can also raise dust and debris, reducing visibility.

 - Fog: Mist and fog cause weather conditions in which it is difficult for drivers to see.
 This can lead to accidents and injuries.

 People who drive irresponsibly make the roads even more hazardous for others in inclement weather conditions.
-Weather-related accidents can occur when drivers:
+Weather-related collisions can occur when drivers:

 - Speed or drive too fast for conditions

 - Turn or merge suddenly